mikezackles/nocopy/README.md

   return 0;
 }
 ```

-Note that the lambdas passed to `abc_t::visit` can appear in any order, and they
-are always passed by value.
-This is generally true for lambdas passed as
-callbacks to nocopy.

 The field type is passed as the first argument to the visitor to allow for
 unions that contain the same type under a different name.